daytonaio/content/guides/20241205_building_a_link_shortener_with_fasthtml_and_dub.co.md

 - An **Integrated Development Environment (IDE)**: Use an IDE to write, debug, and manage your code efficiently.
 Examples include **[VS Code](https://code.visualstudio.com/)**, **[PyCharm](https://www.jetbrains.com/pycharm/)** and **[Atom](https://atom-editor.cc/)**.
 - **[GitHub](https://github.com/)** account: Use GitHub to manage your project's version control and collaborate effectively.
 - Basic familiarity with **[Python](https://docs.python.org/3/tutorial/)** and **[web development concepts](https://developer.mozilla.org/en-US/docs/Learn)** (helpful but not strictly required).
+- The code for this guide is available on GitHub.
+You can find it [here](https://github.com/Titre123/fast-link-shortner).

 Let's get started!